nareboo04/nareboo04/README.md

 I make a Infrastructur like SME at my home and Manage with Remote use Grafana and Prometheus for monitor , I been use Cloudflare , AWS , Azure , Embedded as a ArduinoESP32 , Linux useing UbuntuCLI and Backend As FastAPI

+* 🌍  I'm based in Thailand , Bangkok
+* ✉️  You can contact me at [nareubad112@gmail.com]
+* (mailto:nareubad112@gmail.com)
+* 👥  I'm looking to collaborate on Infrastructure , Cloud , Networking

 <table>
   <tr>
     <td valign="top">